MarkBaggett/504lab/docs/solution.md

   TCP    127.0.0.1:50985        127.0.0.1:51273        ESTABLISHED     6392
 ```

-I see two entries here.
+You most likely see two entries here.
 The bottom one is "ESTABLISHED" meaning someone is connected to it.
-That is the netcat connection that I made to the backdor to get the flag.
+That is the netcat connection that we made to the backdoor to get the flag.
 If you don't close netcat it will keep that connection open.
+If you closed netcat you may only see one entry.
 The first line says that it is "LISTENING".
-This is the new port for that backdoor.
-So we have the next answer to our questions.
+This is the new port that backdoor is listening on.
+We have the next answer to our questions!

 ```
 What TCP port is the backdoor listening on now?
 51274